k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

 4. Deploy the LU to the debug server.

-5. In order to create the target tables and add them to the LU, run either:
+5. In order to create the target tables and add them to the LU, run either 1 of the following 2 flows:

    1. [TDMInitFlow](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) (imported from the TDM library).
 Set the  **CREATE_DELETE_TABLES** input parameter to **true**.
-Note that this flow is designed to run one time, when creating an LU, and it also adds the TDM tables to the LU.
-If the LU already contains the TDM tables, it is recommended to run the **createAllFromTemplates** flow (see the below line) to add the target tables to the LU.
+Note that this flow is designed to run one time only, when creating an LU, and it also adds the TDM tables to the LU.
+If the LU already contains the TDM tables, it is recommended to run the **createAllFromTemplates** flow (see the below line) in order to add the target tables to the LU.

    2. [createAllFromTemplates flow](11_tdm_implementation_using_generic_flows.md#step-3---create-load-and-delete-flows) (imported from the TDM library).
 Set the  **CREATE_DELETE_TABLES** input parameter to **true** to create the target LU tables, add them to the LU, and create the delete flows based on the updated LU.
 Note that this flow also creates the load flows.